sirgl/salsa-kt/readme.md

 container.
 E.g. we can't make efficient incremental highlighting storage, with current implementation it is required to recreate it on each change or make this container on top of this query-system
-- Multithreading
-- Fork of DB with minor transient change (can be helpful for completion)